Abdullahnorain/journal-rounds-legal/TERMS_OF_SERVICE.md

 ## 13. LIMITATION OF LIABILITY

 ### 13.1 Exclusion of Damages
-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL JOURNAL ROUNDS, ITS DEVELOPERS, OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, AFFILIATES, LICENSORS, OR SERVICE PROVIDERS BE LIABLE FOR ANY:
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL JOURNAL ROUNDS, ITS DEVELOPER, CONTRACTORS, OR SERVICE PROVIDERS BE LIABLE FOR ANY:

 - DIRECT DAMAGES (EXCEPT AS EXPRESSLY PROVIDED BELOW)
 - INDIRECT DAMAGES